ataeoalii/lcr-csv-downloader/README.md

 ![Chrome Extensions](docs/2-chrome-extension.png)

-3. Enable developer mode.
+3. Enable developer mode (on the right side).
 After doing this, you'll see 3 additional buttons ("Load Unpacked", "Pack extension", and "Update").

 ![Developer Mode](docs/3-developer-mode.png)

-4. Click "Load Unpacked" and select the "source" folder from the unzipped lcr-email-copier folder on your computer.
+1. Click "Load Unpacked" and select the "source" folder from the unzipped lcr-csv-downloader folder on your computer.

 ![Select Source](docs/4-select-source.png)